fbaldassarri/textgen-container/README.md

 ## Requirements

-1. You have gnu/linux
+1. You have gnu/linux or macOS
+2. You have at least 64 GB of RAM
-2. You have docker engine installed
+3. You have docker engine installed
-3. You have an NVIDIA gpu
+4. You have an NVIDIA gpu with >=4GB VRAM and supporting CUDA >=7.5

 ## Preliminary steps